 Learn the basics of glass bead making during this day-long workshop.
 Basic skills will be demonstrated and practiced by students such as: basic bead making, using multiple colors, pulling stringers, applying lines and dots, and shaping.
 We work with Italian glass rods which come in a fabulous range of colors.
 General safety guidelines and suggestions for home work spaces will be discussed.

-You can go home that night and make more beads!!
+Each student receives basic start-up equipment and torch head -- to keep!** You can go home that night and make more beads!!
 We teach using the HOT HEAD TORCH -- specifically designed for lampworking -- which is economical, straight forward and easy to incorporate into your home environment.
 Beads will need to cool down slowly... so plan to come in the next time our studio is open to retrieve them.

 Suggested reading: Making Glass Beads by Cindy Jenkins and The Complete Book of Glass Beadmaking by Kimberly Adams.
 We carry a full line of glass rods, enamels, frits, books and tools for lampworking so you can purchase any additional items you may need.